Australian Shepherd

 Medium

-Dogs between 51to 58cm at the withers, bitches between 46 to 53cm tall.
+Males between 51to 58cm at the withers, females between 46 to 53cm tall.

 High

-16 to 32kgs, the dogs at the top end of the scale and the bitches at the bottom.
+16 to 32kgs, the males at the top end of the scale and the females at the bottom.

 Herding, Guarding, Agility, Walking, Running

-The average lifespan of an Australian Shepherd is around 12 to 15 years.
-With proper care, including a balanced diet, regular exercise, and routine veterinary check-ups, many Aussie Shepherds can live long and healthy lives.
-It is essential for pet owners to be aware of common health issues that may affect the breed to ensure early detection and treatment.
+The average lifespan of an Australian Shepherd is between 12 to 15 years.
+With proper care, including regular veterinary check-ups and a balanced diet, they can live a long and healthy life.